mahmoudsory/Java-Web-Application-Deployment/README.md

 4. **Containerization**:
    - Learned how to containerize a Java web application using Docker.
    - Gained experience with Docker Compose to manage multi-container applications efficiently.
+5. **Orchestration with Kubernetes**:
+   - Understood the basics of Kubernetes and its components (Pods, Services, Deployments, ConfigMaps, Secrets).
+   - Learned how to create and apply Kubernetes YAML configuration files to deploy and manage containerized applications.
+   - Gained experience in managing configurations and secrets securely within Kubernetes.
+   - Understood how to expose services within the cluster using Cluster IPs.

-These learnings enhanced my understanding of automation, system compatibility, monitoring, and containerization in a multi-VM environment.
+These learnings enhanced my understanding of automation, system compatibility, monitoring, containerization, and orchestration in a multi-VM environment.